smog.net was one of the first arts and culture sites on the web.

 You can see that it was a curated group specific to one person's taste; mine.
 That's how the web was, and smog.net was one of the first sites to present artists, writers, and photographers together on the same site.
 I think it was the first site to do that, but modesty and uncertainty prevent me from staking that claim.

 At the same time smog.net was born, I also built a site for my old reggae band, Boom Shaka.
-I know for a fact that it was the first reggae website in the world, and it's remained online continually since the day of its birth, back in 1995.
+It was the first reggae website in the world, and it's remained online continually since the day of its birth, back in 1995.
 Not many sites live that long, and fewer still stay online continuously.

 smog.net ran as an art site from September 19th, 1995 to May 16th, 2004.
 I encouraged submissions from anyone, which was manageable in the early days, but by the turn of the century, too many people were coming online, and I couldn't keep up with submissions.